Effects of oscillatory deformations on the coherent and incoherent quantum transport: Effects of harmonic oscillatory deformations

-We consider the harmonic deformations as mechanical oscillations of the vertices around their respective equilibrium positions which change their relative distance and therefore, modulate the distance-dependent dipolar coupling.
+We consider the harmonic oscillatory deformations as mechanical oscillations of the vertices around their respective equilibrium positions, which in turn modulate the distance-dependent dipolar coupling.
 Time-dependent distance between the sites $i$ and $j$ is as follows

-where $d_{0}$ is the equilibrium distance between two connected sites, $u_{i}$ is the displacement of the $i$th site from its equilibrium position and $a_{i,j}$ is the individual relative amplitude of oscillations of sites $i$th and $j$th when they move with opposite phase around their equilibrium positions.
-The dipole-dipole coupling between the sites $i$ and $j$ has the form \cite{asa} as
+where $d_{0}$ is the equilibrium distance between two connected sites, $u_{i}$ is the displacement of the $i$th site from its equilibrium position and $a_{i,j}$ is the individual relative amplitude of oscillations of sites $i$th and $j$th, when they move with opposite phase around their equilibrium positions.
+The dipole-dipole coupling between the sites $i$ and $j$ has the form \cite{asa} of

-where $\tilde{J_{0}}$ contains the dipole moments and physical constants, and we define $J_{0}=\tilde{J_{0}}/d_{0}^{3}$, which has the units of energy.
+where $\tilde{J_{0}}$ contains the dipole moments and physical constants.
+We define $J_{0}=\tilde{J_{0}}/d_{0}^{3}$, which has the energy unit.
 Henceforth, all energies, time scales and rates will be expressed in units of $J_{0}$.
-Therefore, by existence some time-dependent coupling strength such as $J_{i,j}(t)$, the equation (1) represents a time-dependent Hamiltonian.
+Therefore, by the existence of some time-dependent coupling strength, such as $J_{i,j}(t)$, the equation (1) represents a time-dependent Hamiltonian.

-We consider deformations for which the conditions, $J_{1,2}(t)=J_{1,3}(t)\equiv\zeta_{1}(t)$ and $J_{2,4}(t)=\pm J_{3,4}(t)\equiv\zeta_{2}(t)$, are satisfied for all of times (+ is devoted for the coherent evolution of the first configuration and - for the incoherent evolution of the second system).
 Therefore, the deformed time-dependent Hamiltonian for the coherent evolution becomes as